-Your BDO advisor can be consulted for more information.
+Your client service professional can be consulted for more information.

 DIVIDEND INCOME

 Qualified dividend income from domestic corporations and qualified foreign corporations is taxed at the same reduced rates as long-term capital gains for regular tax and AMT purposes.